EducloudHQ/rest_with_cdk_typescript/content/list/create_a_lambda_function.md

 Here, we'll create a Lambda function that will list all items in the DynamoDB table.
-You can create the function using the AWS Management Console, AWS CLI, or the AWS SDK.

 ```ts